 Jessica Todd Harper’s children, in her second monograph, The Home Stage (2014), don’t have the memorably stark expressions of Sally Mann’s—“those poor, art-abused kids,” as Mann put it, paraphrasing the indignant letters she received after a 1992 New York Times hit piece.
-Like Mann’s, though,
+Like Mann’s, though, they’re

 In 1975, Nicholas Nixon lined up the Brown sisters—Mimi (age fifteen), Laurie (twenty-one), Heather (twenty-three), and Bebe (twenty-five), who is Nixon’s wife—and photographed them with an 8x10 view camera.
-He repeated the process every year for four decades, with the sisters always posed in
+He repeated the process every year for four decades, with the sisters always posed in the

 FOR AUTHORS—indeed, for all of us—the family is an institution that both nurtures and, in the words of Philip Larkin, fucks you up.
 Given the reach and influence of family life, it’s tempting to conclude that our families will always determine who we are, no matter how we try to imagine things

-FORTY YEARS AGO, when the second wave of the American feminist movement was young, and its signature phrase, “the personal is political,” was electrifying, many of the movement’s radicals (this reviewer among them) went to war with the age-old conviction that marriage and motherhood were the
+FORTY YEARS AGO, when the second wave of the American feminist movement was young, and its signature phrase, “the personal is political,” was electrifying, many of the movement’s radicals (this reviewer among them) went to war with the age-old conviction that marriage and motherhood were the deepest

 IT SEEMS, these days, that every professional thinker tackles the fraught subject of gentrification by claiming that the whole phenomenon may not actually exist.
 A January Slate headline declared that gentrification was a “myth.”
 The story, by John Buntin, walked this claim back rather quickly,